Chairholder 2023 – 2025: Dr Sebastián Ureta

 In many locations throughout the Global South, independent and reliable information on the socio-environmental impacts of potentially polluting activities is often lacking, especially at the community level.
 In recent years, different collectives have looked to redress this situation by developing citizen science initiatives focused on designing and testing low-cost environmental assessment methods and technologies.
 Not unfrequently these initiatives have achieved an important degree of sophistication, but they also face multiple barriers in moving beyond the singular projects and/or locations in which they were first deployed, greatly diminishing their overall capacity to impact the ongoing global ecological crisis.
 The 2023–2025 Prince Claus Chair will focus on exploring, analysing, and disrupting the barriers facing the mobilization of citizen technoscience for the participative assessment and/or remediation of environmental degradation in the global south.
 These questions will be explored through a mixture of ethnographic and action-research methods, aiming at producing high-impact publications and public outreach initiatives.

-Dr Sebastián Ureta is currently an associate professor at Pontificia Universidad Católica de Chile, with joint appointments at College UC and Instituto para el Desarrollo Sustentable.
+Professor Sebastián Ureta is currently an associate professor at Pontificia Universidad Católica de Chile, with joint appointments at College UC and Instituto para el Desarrollo Sustentable.
 His central area of interest is the analysis of policies, practices and conflicts associated with the governance of environmental degradation and restoration in Chile.
 He is currently developing research projects on productive transitions in marine environments (especially in relation to seaweed) and on the regulation of soil contamination.
 His preferred analytical framework is science and technology studies (STS) and the environmental humanities and uses qualitative social research and action-research methods.
 He holds a PhD from the London School of Economics and Political Science.
+Professor Ureta’s academic work, including a wide variety of publications, is internationally renowned.

 This section will be updated.